 An inexpensive SIM is said to be available for foreigners (but not locals).

-12. You can get a same-day Myanmar Visa in Bangkok.
+14. Get a same-day Myanmar Visa in Bangkok.

 Getting a Myanmar visa in Bangkok isn’t difficult, but you can

 not get one upon arrival (Note: I’ve just been informed you can now get a visa on arrival.
-However, if you’d like to get them beforehand…) I got a same-day visa in Bangkok.
+However, if you’d like to get them beforehand…) I got a same-day visa in Downtown Bangkok.
 Otherwise, the standard wait is two days.
 You can also get it from your own country.

 All transactions are in cash.